 Do we disclose your personal information?

 We do not rent, sell or otherwise disclose personal information with unaffiliated third parties for their own marketing use.
-We do not share your personal information with third parties except in the circumstances discussed below.
+We do not share your personal information with third parties except in the following circumstances discussed below.

 Authorized Service Providers